Polymer/old-docs-site/app/2.0/start/first-element/step-5.md

 existing text color for both pressed and unpressed states.
 What if you want to get a little flashier?

-Local DOM helps prevent users from styling your element's internals by accident.
+Shadow DOM helps prevent users from styling your element's internals by accident.
 To allow users to style your component, you can use _custom CSS properties_.
 Polymer provides a custom CSS property implementation inspired by the [CSS Custom Properties for Cascading Variables](http://www.w3.org/TR/css-variables/) specification.